 - When ready to use, knead the dough for 2 to 3 minutes.
 Using a sharp knife, cut the dough into 2 pieces.
+Dust the work surface generously with flour.
 Flatten a piece, and roll it out with a rolling pin to make a thin sheet, about 12 x 14-inch.

 - From the longer side, fold the dough over 3 to 4 times into layers.
-Generously flour the surface, and the dough as you roll it out and fold to keep the dough from sticking.
+Again, generously flour the surface and the dough as you roll it out and fold to keep the dough from sticking.

 - Cut the dough with a sharp knife into about 1/4-inch thickness.
 Unfold the noodles and dust with flour to keep the noodles strands separate.